unitedstates/contact-congress/documentation/schema.md

 also describe a `captcha_selector` key for retrieving the captcha image and returning it to a solver of the implementer's choosing.

-Google's new ReCAPTCHAs have special syntax.
-In this case, the `captcha_selctor` should be the iframe containing the ReCAPTCHA.
-The `google_recaptcha` option should be set to true as well.
-See [here](https://github.com/unitedstates/contact-congress/blob/master/members/S001197.yaml) for an example.
+Google's new ReCAPTCHAs have a special command, `recaptcha` with `value: true` under it.
+This command should be placed directly before the final form submission step, after all info has been filled in.
+ReCAPTCHAs are run offline after submission by administrators.
+See [here](https://github.com/unitedstates/contact-congress/blob/master/members/S001197.yaml) for an example and [here](https://github.com/EFForg/phantom-of-the-capitol) for how it works with Phantom of the Capitol.

 ### check/uncheck/choose